Drumcondra, Dublin: Sport

 Drumcondra is home to Croke Park and Tolka Park soccer stadium, the permanent home of Shelbourne F.C. since 1989, 'The Reds' have hosted major European clubs such as Panathinaikos and Steaua Bucharest in the Drumcondra venue.
-The club has won the league six times and the FAI Cup four times since moving to Tolka Park.
-The park was also the base for Drumcondra F.C.
+The club has won the league seven times and the FAI Cup four times since moving to Tolka Park.
+The ground was also the base for Drumcondra F.C.
 (Drums) which was a League of Ireland club from 1928 to 1972 before it was merged with fellow Dublin club Home Farm, now based in nearby Whitehall.
 Drumcondra FC, who played their home games at Tolka Park stadium, was a successful side in the post World War II years, winning five Irish league titles between 1948 and 1965 as well as competing in the European Cup and Inter-Cities Fairs Cup on several occasions.

 The name lives on today in the shape of Drumcondra FC.

 The Ierne Sports and Social Club is situated off Grace Park Road.

 Rosmini Gaels (GAA) is based in Drumcondra; but area would also fall under the large catchment area of Na Fianna GAA club.